 - a) As stipulated in the Federal Register Notices (Dockets No. FR-5447-N-01, F-522-N-02, and FR-5321-N-03) for NSP, there are certain terms used in HERA that are not used in the regular CDBG program.
 Certain terms may be used differently in HERA and in the Housing and Community Development Act of 1974, as amended.
-When in conflict, definitions published in the Federal Register (Docket No. FR-5447-N-01, F-522-N-02, and FR-5321-N-03) and any subsequent HUD Errata Notice or changes in State law are controlling for Texas NSP. - b) The Department will use local code to determine the definition of a blighted structure, except that moral blight is not eligible.
-If there is no local definition, blighted structure shall mean when a structure exhibits objectively determinable signs of deterioration sufficient to constitute a threat to human health, safety, and public welfare.
+When in conflict, definitions published in the Federal Register (Docket No. FR-5447-N-01, F-522-N-02, and FR-5321-N-03) and any subsequent HUD or other Federal Errata Notice or changes in State law are controlling for Texas NSP. - b) The Department will use local code to determine the definition of a blighted structure except that moral blight is not eligible.
+If there is no local definition, blighted structure shall mean that a structure exhibits objectively determinable signs of deterioration sufficient to constitute, in the Department's sole and reasonable judgment a likely threat to human health, safety, or the public welfare.